CP1404/Practicals/prac_04/README.md

    Remember to commit these before modifying them any further.
    Study the starter code and run it.
 There are comments and `print` calls to show you what's happening.

-2. The code reads the file data and processes it into the `parts` variable, but we want the `get_data` function to `return` the data as a list of lists (nested list), like:
+2. The code reads the file data and processes it into the `parts` variable, but we want the `load_data` function to `return` the data as a list of lists (nested list), like:
    `[['CP1401', 'Ada Lovelace', 192],['CP1404', 'Alan Turing', 98]]`
    Modify the function so that it does this.